-Interesting facts: AARP membership stood at more than 38 million as at 2018 and its publication is the largest in circulation in the US.
+Interesting facts: AARP membership stood at more than 38 million and its publication is the largest in circulation in the US.

 AAA stands for Area Agencies on Aging whose focus is on helping seniors of 60 years and above and the disabled live a quality, dignified and independent life in their homes and communities.
 AAAs is, in reality, a network of 620 agencies spread across all the states in America.

 AAAs focuses on offering resources, information, and services around such areas as nutrition, health, and wellness, resources for caregivers, transportation, advocacy, insurance counseling, and other supportive services.